-AAPIP serves as the progressive home to AAPIs in philanthropy at all leadership levels across the sector.
+AAPIP serves as the progressive home to AANHPIs in philanthropy at all leadership levels across the sector.
 Anchored by national staff, AAPIP works across the country through a chapter network as sites of regional activism serving as a bridge between philanthropy and local non-profit organizations.
-These chapters are centers for place-based advocacy, information sharing, leadership development, community building and networking around AAPI issues and philanthropy.
+These chapters are centers for place-based advocacy, information sharing, leadership development, community building and networking around AANHPI issues and philanthropy.

-AAPIP’s Chapters are sites of philanthropic activism where an activated base of AAPIP Members, alongside community and nonprofit partners as well as giving circles, advocate for expanding and mobilizing resources for AAPI communities to build a more just and equitable society.
-Chapters serve as local bridges between institutional philanthropy and AAPI communities and as “test-beds” for deepening AAPIP’s work in 11 regional and metropolitan areas.
-These chapters are centers for place-based advocacy, information sharing, leadership development, community building and networking around AAPI issues and philanthropy.
+AAPIP’s Chapters are sites of philanthropic activism where an activated base of AAPIP Members, alongside community and nonprofit partners as well as giving circles, advocate for expanding and mobilizing resources for AANHPI communities to build a more just and equitable society.
+Chapters serve as local bridges between institutional philanthropy and AANHPI communities and as “test-beds” for deepening AAPIP’s work in 11 regional and metropolitan areas.
+These chapters are centers for place-based advocacy, information sharing, leadership development, community building and networking around AANHPI issues and philanthropy.

 Chapter Network FAQ